brickcap/openresty_examples/directives/README.md

 modules on every request.
 So when would you want to turn the caching off?
 Yep , you guessed it during the development phase.
 When caching is turned off on every request the module is reloaded so you can just edit and save your file and just refresh to see the changes.
+Just be sure to turn the lua_code_cache off in production.